API

 StructArrayStorage

-Marks component types for using StructArray-like storage in world constructor.
+Marks component types for using StructArray-like storage mode in the world constructor.

 In StructArray storages, mutable components are not allowed.